Akil Baddoo Player Props: Tigers vs. Blue Jays

 Akil Baddoo At The Plate

-- Baddoo is hitting .231 with seven doubles, three home runs and 24 walks.
+- Baddoo has seven doubles, three home runs and 24 walks while hitting .224.

-- Baddoo has reached base via a hit in 24 games this year (of 49 played), and had multiple hits in eight of those games.
+- Baddoo has picked up a hit in 48.0% of his 50 games this year, with more than one hit in 16.0% of those games.

-- He has hit a home run in 6.1% of his games this season, and 1.8% of his trips to the dish.
+- He has hit a home run in three games this season (6.0%), homering in 1.7% of his plate appearances.

-- Baddoo has driven in a run in 10 games this season (20.4%), including two games with multiple runs batted in.
+- Baddoo has driven in a run in 10 games this year (20.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.